4 Best Ways to Clean Linoleum Floors That Have Yellowed (Must-Try)

 Using White Vinegar and Water

-Then wipe the surface with a lint-free cotton cloth or sponge and thoroughly rinse the surface with tap water.
+3. Then wipe the surface with a lint-free cotton cloth or sponge and rinse the surface with tap water.

-Continue working on it until the stains disappear once you are done, damp mop the residue with clean and cold tap water.
+6. After the stains disappear, use clean and cold tap water to damp mop up the residue.
 Dry the surface with a clean and lint-free cloth.

 Baking Soda and Lemon Juice

-Once you have noticed the discoloration has disappeared, thoroughly wipe the surface with a damp sponge and immediately dry the surface using a lint-free cotton cloth.
+Once you see that the discoloration has disappeared, wipe the surface with a damp sponge.
+And immediately dry the surface using a lint-free cotton cloth.

 Bleach and White Vinegar